Keele Campus: Student Centre

 The Student Centre, has a main floor consisting largely of fast-food and retail, with upper floors given over to offices for student organisations and student-focused services.
 As of November 2013, the restaurants in the Student Centre include Wendy's, Jimmy the Greek, Pagoda, Gino's Pizza, Mac's Sushi, Treats, Yogen Früz, Island Foods, and Bluemont Bistro.
 Notable services include the Lee Wiggins Daycare Centre and the campus chapel.

-The Underground

-Located in the basement of the Student Centre, the Underground is York's on-campus nightclub, and is popular for its theme nights.